knpuniversity/oo/knpu/episode2/handling-id.md

 ## PHPDoc for Autocomplete!

-But let's fix one little thing that's bothering me.
+Let's fix one little thing that's bothering me.
 In `index.php`, we call `getShips()`.
 But when we loop over `$ships`, PhpStorm acts like all of the methods on the `Ship` object don't exist: `getName` not found in class.